Mobile home with large windows, potentially illustrating a mobile or manufactured home design.

 As with homes constructed on-site, manufactured homes come in a variety of shapes and sizes.
 The bigger the home, the more you can expect to pay.
 Most people are familiar with single- or double-wide homes in concept – if not in practice.
 However, you can get triple- or even quadruple-wides.

 The difference in these has to do with the manufacturing.
-For example, double-wide homes are two sections joined together, triple-wides have three and so on.
-The table below shows the latest average prices for single and double-wide homes because those are the ones that get reported by the Census Bureau, but you’ll pay more for more space.
+For example, double-wide homes have two sections joined together, triple-wides have three and so on.
+The table below shows the latest average prices for single-and double-wide homes because those are the ones that get reported by the Census Bureau, but you’ll pay more for more space.

 Manufactured Home Type Square Footage Average Cost